tcsp/coze-java/README.md

 # The jwt process does not require any other operations, you can directly apply for a token
 oauth_token = jwt_oauth_app.get_access_token(ttl=3600)

-public void getAccessToken(){
+public void getAccessToken() {
     // The jwt process does not require any other operations, you can directly apply for a token OAuthToken resp = oauth.getAccessToken(3600);

-    // use the access token to init Coze client CozeAPI coze = new CozeAPI.Builder().auth(new TokenAuth(resp.getAccessToken())).baseURL(cozeAPIBase).build();
+    // Use the access token to init Coze client CozeAPI coze = new CozeAPI.Builder().auth(new TokenAuth(resp.getAccessToken())).baseURL(cozeAPIBase).build();

 }